Construction Accident Claims

 Construction and building site accident claims

-There may be up to 1 million casual workers with self-employed status in the UK.
-Most of them are not truly self-employed but are described as such to allow them to be engaged, often by agencies, without national insurance payments and with reduced worker safety rights.
+Up to 1 million casual workers may have self-employed status in the UK.
+Most are not truly self-employed but are described as such to allow them to be engaged, often by agencies, without national insurance payments and with reduced worker safety rights.

 London construction site claims